-The internal skills, knowledge and behaviours we require from our employees to drive our values.
+The below provides and overview of the internal skills, knowledge and behaviours we require from our employees to drive our values.

-Behaviour Level A Level B Level C Level D Managing & Developing Self & Others Seeks to keep up to date with knowledge, skills and role-specific procedures required for own job.
+Competency Level A Level B Level C Level D Developing Self & Others Seeks to keep up to date with knowledge, skills and role-specific procedures required for own job.
 Drives own development.
-Acts as a role model promoting SBG values and TCF principles.
-Motivates and empowers others, shares vision.
-Leads the function in line with SBG values and TCF principles.
-Creates a culture of employee engagement.
-Fosters a culture of continuous learning and improvement consistent with our TCF strategies.
-Leadership Takes lead and ownership of own workload.
-Displays commitment to business decisions.
-Provides direction and co- ordinates action.
-Inspires others to achieve.
-Long term planning and set future vision.
-Nurtures others and generates buy in.
-Provides leadership, creative vision and strategic direction, whilst encouraging a culture whereby we deliver fair outcomes for Consumers.
+Identifies and prioritises development needs and knowledge gaps, provides appropriate coaching, support, guidance and training.
+Actively seeks opportunities to enhance leadership learning and experiences for self and others.
+Fosters a culture of continuous learning and establishes employee engagement.
+Leadership Takes the lead of own workload to meet personal objectives and deadlines, in the support of departmental objectives, prioritising time and activities appropriately.
+Empowers people in their role, encourages team members to voice their opinions.
+Nurtures others, has a genuine presence and authentic relationships that generates buy-in and enthusiasm.
+Provides leadership, creative vision and strategic direction, whilst creating a culture for success by empowering the team.
 Technical Competence Possesses the technical and business knowledge necessary to perform role, shares own expertise.
-Is an acknowledged source of expertise, is able to perform more complex tasks, understands how decisions impact on fair outcomes for customers.
+Is an acknowledged source of expertise, is able to perform more complex tasks, displays accountability for risk management.
 Leads the function with fitting working practices, processes and service standards.
 Possesses a breath of professional or technical knowledge.
-Leads the business to ensure the technical competence of its people guarantee fair outcomes for Consumers.
-Organising & Executing Maintains consistent effort and determination to deliver high standards of performance and takes pride to produce high quality and accurate work.
-Delegates appropriately, analyses problems, gathers information and plans accordingly.
-Considers Customers needs and any potential issues in the planning and execution of work from within the function.
-Identifies key patterns and trends across the business and ensures plans are aligned accordingly and meets with all TCF principles.
-Service Delivery Excellence Responds to key internal and external stakeholders in a timely and accurate manner, takes ownership of issues.
-Promotes a culture of service delivery excellence with TCF principles at its heart.
+Leads the business to ensure the technical competence of its people, acting to deliver good outcomes for Customers.
+Service Excellence Responds to key internal and external stakeholders in a timely and accurate manner, takes ownership of issues.
+Promotes a culture of 6 service delivery with the Consumer Duty principle at its heart.
 Agrees demanding and achievable service standards in line with other departments across the business.
-Leads a culture which supports service delivery excellence and decisions that lead to fair outcomes for Consumers.
-Entrepreneurial & Commercial Thinking Understands own job and the role of other departments.
-Able to think broadly, creatively and challenge the status quo.
-Identifies opportunities for business improvement and makes recommendations for ways to improve SBG's standing in the marketplace.
-Is commercially aware of competitor activities.
-Spots opportunities for development in the market place.
-Develops commercial awareness throughout the business with principles of treating customers fairly at its heart.
+Leads a culture which supports 6 service delivery and decisions that lead to good outcomes for Consumers.

+Commercially Focussed Recognises the day-to-day issues and decisions that are commercially important for the business.
+Identifies opportunities for business improvement and makes recommendations for ways to improve SBG's standing in the marketplace. ls commercially aware of competitor activities.
+Spots opportunities for development in the marketplace.
+Develops commercial awareness throughout the business with the Consumer Duty principle at its heart.
 Embracing Change Considers impact of change and progress on internal and external stakeholders, drives continuous improvement, adapts and responds well to change.
 Promotes a focus on process improvement, ensures change brings about positive outcomes, develops solutions, communicates change accordingly.
-Ensures the fair treatment of Customers is considered when implementing business change or improvement.
-Fosters a culture of challenging the way we do things to simplify processes and deliver fair outcomes for Customers.
-Collaborative Working Shows commitment to team goals, is co-operative, positive, helps others, shows empathy and collaborative working style.
+Looks to the future to make new suggestions of ways of working to bring about business benefits.
+Fosters a culture of challenging the way we do things to simplify processes and deliver good outcomes for Customers.
+Teamworking Shows commitment to team goals, is co-operative, positive, helps others, shows empathy and collaborative working style.
 Really listens to others.
 Promotes teamwork and collective responsibility, creates an environment of trust and respect, establishes relationships across tams.
 Builds successful teams, enables an environment which is open, supportive and considerate to others.
-Articulates responsibilities within and across the business, particularly in the area of treating customers fairly.

-Interacting & Engaging

-Listens and asks questions to fully understand needs, uses tact and diplomacy, is open and approachable.
+Promotes a culture which fosters the value of each individual's contribution to the team, enabling team building activities and events.
+Communication Listens and asks questions to fully understand needs, uses tact and diplomacy, is open and approachable.
 Builds rapport, communicates clearly.

-Proactively communicates with others, listens to others, takes others needs into account.

-Develops communication lines within and across departments to foster openness, trust and effectiveness, ensuring TCF is fully embedded.

-Promotes a culture which provides feedback as the norm in line with TCF principles.
+Proactively and sensitively communicates with others, listens to others, takes others needs into account.
+Develops communication lines within and across departments to foster openness, trust and effectiveness, a professional and confident presenter who makes a lasting impact.
+Promotes a culture which provides feedback as the norm, builds influential networks and strategic relationships.

-Our Destination:

-'To make it noticeably easier to deliver more quality and professional financial advice to drive robust outcomes for the end customer.'